Wakefield Community Foundation

 The Wakefield Community Foundation provides a simple, powerful and highly personal approach to giving.
 A local community foundation creates an opportunity for donors to ‘target their charitable giving at home’ and make a lasting difference in their community.
 You don’t have to be wealthy to make a difference.
 You can have a lasting impact on the quality of life in Wakefield, right here, right now, and for years to come.
 The Community Foundation serves as a vehicle to carry out the charitable objectives of donors and offers distinct advantages.

-We invite you to partner with the Foundation to create a lasting legacy.
-Contributions may be sent to: WCF Administrative Office, 505 Fifth Street, Suite 412, Sioux City, IA 51101.
+We invite you to partner with the WCF to create a lasting legacy.
+Contributions may be sent to:

 There is so much more we’d like for you to know.
 For more information and ideas on ways to integrate your financial planning with charitable giving, ask your financial advisor or contact either Laura Dendinger, Board President, at (402) 369-0110 or the WCF Administrative Office at (712) 293-3303.